 - Vacations and restaurants on demand.

 If you don’t have any of those, you’re an outcast.
 If you have 2 out of 8, you’re slowly climbing the social ladder.
 If you have 6 out of 8, your focus is on the two you lack and you now have the opportunity to enjoy how other people look at you.
-Still, even if you have everything, you will soon realize that is not enough, it’s never enough.
+Still, even if you have everything, all essentials, you will soon realize that is not enough, it’s never enough.
 You can’t have them all.1 When you have a high paying job, or you’ve built your own company, you’re always striving for more, and you never feel really contented with what you already have.
 It’s a vicious circle of sadness and dissatisfaction.

 There will be different benefits for different people but after several months of a lifestyle focused towards consuming less and creating more, I’ve figured out that there are several things for me, personally, that can be counted as virtues of the minimalist lifestyle.